YADRO-KNS/tatlin.uni-yadro-ansible/README.md

-# YADRO Tatlin Ansible Collection
+# YADRO Tatlin Unified Ansible Collection

-YADRO Tatlin Ansible Collection allows to interact with Tatlin Unified.
+YADRO Tatlin Unified Ansible Collection allows to interact with Tatlin Unified.
 This collection helps to automate configuration of the Tatlin Unified.